connect-ph/web/README.md

 ## Cable Operators Neutral Network Exchange for Community Transformation (CONNECT)

 Cable operator networks are a potentially powerful force that may be harnessed to narrow the digital divide in the Philippines, with their extensive service coverage and installed infrastructure.
-Unfortunately, cable operators lack sufficient technical skills to operate and maintain large-scale IP networks that deliver high-speed access to the Internet, and so they need to transform their workforce quickly.
+Unfortunately, cable operators lack sufficient technical skills to operate and maintain large-scale IP networks that deliver high-speed access to the Internet, and so they need to transform their workforce quickly and cost-efficiently.

 **CONNECT (Cable Operators Neutral Network Exchange for Community Transformation)** aims to achieve these goals by fostering cooperation and interconnectivity among cable TV operators and providing technologies that would enable the delivery of competitive and new services.